Repeals the protest-free buffer zone around reproductive health facilities.

 Those in favor of maintaining this standard argue that, though hate speech is distasteful, it is important to protect the freedom of expression even of those whose opinions are seen as ignorant and intolerant by the majority.
 Others counter that hate speech violates a citizen's right to freedom from discrimination, and that banning it would help to prevent hate crimes and promote values of equality and respect.

-Free speech has been called into play on both sides of the debate.
+There has been a great deal of controversy over ending net neutrality, and free speech has been called into play on both sides of the debate.
 Supports of net neutrality argue that allowing broadband companies to determine the speed at which different resources are delivered to customers inhibits free speech, as those content providers unable or unwilling to pay for faster traffic will essentially be silenced.
 However, at least one major broadband provider – Verizon – has protested net neutrality regulations on the grounds that they violate the free speech rights of the company's owners, who should have the right to exercise editorial control over content, much like newspaper publishers.

 Free speech rights in New Hampshire largely echo the terms set on the national level by Congress and the U.S. Supreme Court.
 While the right to free speech is a vitally important one in a democratic society, there are times where both courts and lawmakers have deemed it necessary to restrict perfect freedom of expression.
 The specific circumstances of these restrictions and their extent continue to be hotly debated subjects.